All children need encouragement and recognition and to know that they are loved and accepted.

 The Guide spells out all of the rules negotiated and enforced by ACTRA to protect and support underage performers.

-Click on cover to leaf through a flipbook version or come in to the ACTRA Toronto office to pick up your own copy.
+Click here to leaf through or download a pdf version, or come in to the ACTRA Toronto office to pick up your own copy.
 Either way, you’ll be glad you did.

 Four Simple Points for Parents to Remember